MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Torn Between Dimensions**

-: Inflicted on a random player that is not touching a plate (might be set to a lower priority?) when a player stands on the correct first plate, if no other players are Torn Between Dimensions.
+: Inflicted on a random player when a player stands on the correct first plate if no other players are Torn Between Dimensions.
 Allows them to stand on translucent platforms.
 Draws aggro on all boss enemies.
-Suppresses all abilities besides jump abilities and inflicts a disarm.
+Suppresses all abilities besides jump abilities, inflicts both a disarm and forced third person camera.
+If a player dies while inflicted with Torn, it is immediately reapplied to another player.
+Has a lower targeting priority on players standing on plates.
 Turns their screen monochrome and changes the afflicted player's color scheme and texture to look more like the Taken.
-Reinflicted on another eligible player upon death.

 **Brand of Immortality**